vLeov/php-chess/docs/game.md

 `Chess\Game` is the main component of the [PHP Chess Server](https://github.com/chesslablab/chess-server).
-It is basically a wrapper for a [`Chess\Board`](https://php-chess.readthedocs.io/en/latest/board/) object to play chess online but it can also be used on command line (CLI) apps as well as in APIs.
+It is a wrapper for a [`Chess\Board`](https://php-chess.readthedocs.io/en/latest/board/) object to play chess online but it is also used on command line (CLI) apps as well as in APIs.

 The following game modes are ready for use: